LeRicNet/contigconstructor/README.md

                         preprocessed for trimming adapter sequences.
   --save_path SAVE_PATH
                         Path to directory where output files will be saved.
+  --min_overlap MIN_OVERLAP
+                        Minimum number of bases that must overlap for a windowed read to match.
   --bidirectional       Reads in test_file_path will be read in both
                         directions (L to R and R to L).
   --map_mode {wide,deep}